 Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling, but let’s be honest, it’s mostly books.
-If you want to see what I’m reading, join my Arrrgh Booked Book Club (we’re going to be reading Revolution by Jennifer Donnelly in July!), or just want ideas for books to read (either for you for your children) you are sure to find something useful!
+If you want to see what I’m reading, join my Arrrgh Booked Book Club (we are reading The Witches Heart by Genevieve Gornichec in July), or just want ideas for books to read (either for you or your children) you are sure to find something useful!
 We also have a BYL Twitter feed where I share links and information about BYL and homeschooling.
 Or you can stay subscribed to our email list and browse our monthly newsletters.

-I hope your school year is going well and possibly wrapping up!
-If you are looking for inspiration, here are some articles you might find helpful:
+I hope your school year is going well!
+If you are looking for some springtime inspiration, here are some articles you might find helpful: